Dacarbazine is a chemotherapy drug. It is also called DTIC. It is a treatment for several cancers that have spread (advanced cancer), including:

 Dacarbazine belongs to a group of chemotherapy drugs called alkylating agents.
 It works by sticking to the cancer cell's DNA and damaging it.

 The DNA is the genetic code that controls everything the cell does.
-If the DNA is damaged, the cancer cell cannot divide into 2 new cells.
+If the DNA is damaged, the cancer cell cannot divide and make more cancer cells.

-Dacarbazine is a yellow liquid that you have into your bloodstream.
-You might have it as a slow injection or as a drip.
-It can take up to an hour to have.
+Dacarbazine is a liquid that you have into your bloodstream.
+You might have it as a slow injection over a few minutes.
+Or as a drip over 15 to 30 minutes.

 Into your bloodstream